Andrew: Welcome Corky and the Juice Pigs.

 Sean: And they were in their wheelchairs and no-one said a thing.

-Phil: No-one, there was dead silence and then the rest of our show was downhill from dead silence.
+Phil: No-one, there was dead silence and then the rest of our show was

 (all singing)